Citation, DOI and article data

-The tumour itself has imaging features identical to non-cystic meningiomas (see meningioma article for a full discussion).
-The cysts are of variable size and can be entirely surrounded by tumour (types 1 or 2) or clearly between tumour and brain (type 4) or within the adjacent brain (type 3).
-On imaging it is sometimes difficult to distinguish between these types.
+The tumor itself has imaging features identical to non-cystic meningiomas (see the meningioma main article for a full discussion).
+The cysts are of variable size and can be entirely surrounded by tumor (types 1 or 2) or clearly between the tumor and the brain (type 5) or within the adjacent brain (type 4).
+On imaging, it is sometimes difficult to distinguish between these types.

-The differential is dependent on the location of the tumour.
-For tumours around the base of skull, cystic schwannomas (e.g. acoustic schwannoma, trigeminal schwannoma) are the main differential, as they share the bright contrast enhancement, and are commonly cystic when large.
+The differential is dependant on the location of the tumor.
+For tumors around the base of the skull, cystic schwannomas (e.g. vestibular schwannoma, trigeminal schwannoma) are the main differential, as they share the bright contrast enhancement, and are commonly cystic when large.

 - 1. Buetow MP, Buetow PC, Smirniotopoulos JG.
 Typical, atypical, and misleading features in meningioma.
 Radiographics.
 1991;11 (6): 1087-106.
 Radiographics (abstract) - Pubmed citation

 - 2. Drevelegas A. Imaging of Brain Tumors with Histological Correlations.
 Springer Verlag.
 (2010) ISBN:3540876480.
 Read it at Google Books - Find it at Amazon

 - 3. Nauta HJ, Tucker WS, Horsey WJ et-al. Xanthochromic cysts associated with meningioma.
 J. Neurol.
 Neurosurg.
 Psychiatr.
 1979;42 (6): 529-35. doi:10.1136/jnnp.42.6.529 - Free text at pubmed - Pubmed citation